lgrosz/roadsigns/README.md

 latex roadsigns.ins
 ```

-To build the docs, use your favorite engine...
+To build the docs...

 ```sh
 latex roadsigns.dtx
 makeindex -s gglo.ist -o roadsigns.gls roadsigns.glo
 latex roadsigns.dtx
 ```
+# Examples

+Examples can be found in the `examples/` directory.
+These can be compiled with
+any engine once `roadsigns` is installed.